 3.1 The authorities that have been reviewed as part of this research have applied their feasibility analysis to different selections of building typologies, some exclusively residential, others including a mix of residential and non-residential.
 The authorities typically developed their building typologies from case studies seen in their local area, many of which would be applicable to what we would expect to see in Oxford.
-Table 1 sets out a summary of the range of typologies assessed, whilst Figure 3 includes some illustrated examples.
+Table 2 sets out a summary of the range of typologies assessed, whilst Figure 3 includes some illustrated examples.
 The main focus is usually residential, which is easier to predict and model, as there is typically less variation in the profile of these types of development compared to non-residential (which could cover anything from schools to offices, commercial or industrial uses).
 But of the authorities that looked mainly at residential in detail, most did try to consider non-residential to varying degrees of detail.

-Local Authority Typologies of residential development tested Typologies of non-residential development tested Cornwall (and relied upon by BANES) Semi-detached house (3 bed/GIA 93m2) Terraced house (2 bed/GIA 84m2) Bungalow (3 bed/GIA108m2) Detached house (4 bed/GIA 142m2) Low rise flats (7 units/GIA 641m2) Medium rise flats (20 unit/GIA 1,590m2) N/A Central Lincs Semi-detached house (3 bed/GIA 100m2) Bungalow (3 bed/GIA 134m2) Detached house (4 bed/GIA 142 m2) Light industrial unit (9 individual units/GIA 977m2) School (GIA 3,280m2) Other typologies reviewed at high level: Offices; Multi-residential blocks; Student Accom; Small Retail Units; Leisure Centres; Research facilities Greater Cambridge Semi-detached house with dormer window, 3 storeys including room in pitched roof Terraced house, 2 storeys plus pitched roof, no dormer window Block of 40 flats, 4 storeys School - based on Darwin Green Primary School.
-Other typologies reviewed at high level: Offcies; Tall block of flats; Student blocks; Retail unitys; Light industrial; Leisure centres; Research
+Local Authority Typologies of residential development tested Typologies of non-residential development tested Cornwall (and relied upon by BANES) Semi-detached house (3 bed/GIA 93m2) Terraced house (2 bed/GIA 84m2) Bungalow (3 bed/GIA108m2) Detached house (4 bed/GIA 142m2) Low rise flats (7 units/GIA 641m2) Medium rise flats (20 unit/GIA 1,590m2) N/A Central Lincs Semi-detached house (3 bed/GIA 100m2) Bungalow (3 bed/GIA 134m2) Detached house (4 bed/GIA 142 m2) Light industrial unit (9 individual units/GIA 977m2) School (GIA 3,280m2) Other typologies reviewed at high level: Offices; Multi-residential blocks; Student Accom; Small Retail Units; Leisure Centres; Research facilities

-Table 1: Summary of building typologies assessed across the local authorities' studi ies reviewed in this report
+Table 2: Summary of building typologies assessed across the local authorities' studies reviewed in this report